 How Long Does Tomato Juice Last in the Fridge?

-Tomato juice is a popular beverage known for its refreshing taste and numerous health benefits.
+Tomato juice is a popular beverage known for its refreshing taste and numerous nutritional quality.
 Whether you enjoy a glass of tomato juice on its own or use it as an ingredient in various dishes, it's essential to store it properly to maintain its quality and safety.
 In this blog post, we will discuss how long tomato juice lasts in the fridge, as well as provide tips on ensuring its freshness and safety.

 Factors Affecting the Shelf Life of Tomato Juice